 In some cases, patients may have multiple medical problems or impairments that require acute care rehabilitation.

 Services are provided in the patient’s room to restore strength and function before the patient is discharged.

 - Fostering independence in daily activities

-At Rhode Island Hospital, the therapy team is also involved with multiple centers of excellence, including the Comprehensive Stroke Center, Burn Center, and Comprehensive Spine Center.
+At Rhode Island Hospital, the therapy team is also involved with multiple centers of excellence, including the Comprehensive Stroke Center, Burn Center, and Norman Prince Spine Institute.
 At The Miriam Hospital, the therapy team is an integral part of the Total Joint Center, providing therapy after a joint replacement.
 The Miriam Hospital and Newport Hospital both provide interdisciplinary care to their Primary Stroke Centers.
 At Hasbro Children’s Hospital, pediatric therapists assist in promoting a child’s highest level of function while in the hospital.

 Therapists also assist with determining the most appropriate discharge plan and equipment needs.